bpt26/usher_wiki/docs/source/matUtils.rst

   vcfindex 351_samples.vcf
   vcf2fasta -f NC_045512v2.fa 351_samples.vcf

+Note that indels are ignored in the above approach since they're not included in the MAT.

 2. Write a newick tree of all samples which contain either of two mutations of interest.